roman-milk/roman-milk.github.io/teacher-undressed.md

+===

-  ****** Teacher Undressed Ch.
-09 ****** byStoryTeller07© 'Hi William.
+'Hi William.
 You went too quickly for me to have a word last night.
 I just wanted to clear things up with you,' she said, looking serious for a change.

   'Sure, Miss Bourbon,' he sighed, wondering what was coming next.